 Veli Žal – This uninhabited combination of both white sand and small pebbles measures over a kilometer in length.
 There are no facilities besides a rustic beach bar offering cold drinks, ice-creams and some sweets.
 It is not unusual to see dolphins swimming in the distance.

 Brbinjšćica – A bay surrounded by mighty cliffs and numerous caves known by only a few people is a truly secluded oasis to enjoy all the benefits of swimming and sunbathing.

 Camping on Dugi Otok

 Many people enjoy spending their vacation in nature, listening to the sound of waves and crickets.
-On this Mediterranean island surrounded by crystal clear sea, you can get the best of it if you decide to spend your vacation camping instead of booking a hotel room or an apartment.
 On the island, there are two campsites you can choose from.

 Camp Kargita – This camp situated near the lighthouse at Punta Bianca was opened in 2013 and ever since is the perfect place for all those who seek some adventure and Robinson experience.
 Enjoy nature while overlooking the open sea and escape from everyday life a bit.

 Camp Mandarino – Located in the heart of nature, in the northern part of the island, this camp is fashionably furnished and well-equipped.
 There is a mini market offering fresh fruit and vegetables produced by local farmers, also meat and baked goods.
 There is also a restaurant with a bar and rental service for bicycles, boats and other sports vehicles.

 Camp Dugi Otok – This small, private camp located in a picturesque village Luka surrounded by olive trees is reserved just for tents, but there is a parkingline 2 minutes away by foot.
 Also, there is a restaurant with local specialties and a shop a few minutes away.